justinethier/zig-mark-sweep-gc/README.md

 ## Testing

-All of the tests were ported over to [test declarations](https://ziglang.org/documentation/master/#Zig-Test) which can be invoked via `zig test mark-sweep.zig`:
+All of the tests were ported over to [test declarations](https://ziglang.org/documentation/master/#Zig-Test).
+These can be invoked via `zig test mark-sweep.zig`:

 ```zig
 test "test 1" {